TechnologyClassroom/SetupNotes/os/mobile/android.md

-The majority of Android is free and open source through the [Android Open Source Project (AOSP)](https://source.android.com/), but the phone manufacturers frequently add proprietary apps and drivers that cannot be audited or removed.
+The majority of Android is free and open source through the [Android Open Source Project (AOSP)](https://source.android.com/), but the phone manufacturers (including Google) frequently add proprietary apps and drivers that cannot be audited or removed.

 ## Recommended phones and tablets